Rock-cut tombs in ancient Israel

 Rock-cut tombs were a form of burial and interment chamber used in ancient Israel.
 Cut into the landscapes surrounding ancient Judean cities, their design ranges from single chambered, with simple square or rectangular layouts, to multi-chambered with more complex designs.
 Almost all burial chambers contain a platform for primary burial and an ossuary or other receptacle for secondary burial.
 There is debate on if these tombs were originally intended for secondary burials, or if that practice arose later.

-The use of rock-cut cave tombs in the region began in the early Canaanite period, from 3100–2900 BCE.
-The custom lapsed a millennium, however, before re-emerging in the earliest Israelite tombs, dating to the 9th century BCE in Jerusalem.
-The use of rock-cut tombs reached its peak in the 7th and 8th centuries BCE, before rapidly declining and eventually falling out of use in the 6th century BCE in some regions.